K-RLange/dhPython/python_tutorial/_build/html/_sources/installation.md

 ```

 ## Installing an IDE
 An IDE (Integrated Development Environment) is a software that provides you with a graphical user interface to write and run your code.
 There are many different IDEs available for Python, but we recommend using either Jupyter Notebook or PyCharm.
+These can be installed manually or with the help of Anaconda Navigator, which comes with the installation of Anaconda distribution (not with miniconda though).
+To install them via Anaconda Navigator, just open said Navigator and as soon as it has started, you should see a list of programs that it supports.
+When you are at that screen, you can simply choose which IDE to install.
+If you are not using Anaconda Navigator, you can follow these steps:

 ### 1) Jupyter Notebook
 Jupyter Notebook is designed to work with interactive Jupyter Notebooks.
 It is organized in individual code blocks, which can be executed one at a time.